top of page

 Furthermore, it also has a 12V/30A DC outlet so you can also use it to charge your car batteries or take it on an RV trip.

-Also, you can connect two AC500 solar generators with its fusion box, to run your 240V power appliances too. which need to buy separately.
+Also, you can connect two AC500 solar generators with its fusion box, to run your 240V power appliances too. which need to be bought separately.

 Battery